Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

    Find out what the absolute path is using your file manager application.
 Right click on the folder, or in any blank space inside the folder, and then:
    - Windows users: select *Properties*, then look at the field called *Location*.
    - Mac Users: select *Get info*, then look at the field called *Where*.

-   The field called *Location* will tell you the absolute path for your folder.
+Your path should start with the word `Users/` - ignore anything that comes before this.

+   Now add the folder name (`/cloudspan`) to the end of this path.
+This is your absolute path.
    Once you have this written down, do not lose it!
 Now you can find your way back to the `cloudspan` folder whenever you need to, no matter where you are in your file structure.

 ## Download your login key file